Nightingale Park Strollers

 For insurance reasons, the walk starts and ends within the park.

-There is a very good trim trail and fitness equipment in the park, and we have been known to (think about doing) a few exercises before and after the walk.
+There is a very good trim trail and fitness equipment in the park.
 We even have a fixed table tennis table by the playground and carry bats and balls in the club hut.

 There is a coffee house and pub on Wulfstan Way in case the weather is too wet to gather.